openstack/zun/doc/source/dev/quickstart.rst

 Exercising the Services Using Devstack
 ======================================

-This session has only been tested on Ubuntu 14.04 (Trusty).
+This session has been tested on Ubuntu only.
-We recommend users to select one of it if it is possible.

 Clone devstack::